arensis-julia/network/TCP/readme.md

 - **Listen socket**: for listening and establishing connection from client
 - **Socket**: for exchanging data with the client
 - to seperate connection phase from the data exchange phase
-- may use buffer with pointer to make sure the whole message is sent
+- may use buffer with pointer to make sure the whole message is sent<br /><br />

 ## HOW TO COMPILE & RUN